pyrocko/grond/docs/source/method/index.rst

 DirectedSamplerPhase
 """"""""""""""""""""
 This sampler is used for the second phase and follows any of starting samplers above: Using existing models of the current `highscore` models the `directed` sampler draws a configurable number of new models.
 Like this convergence to low-misfit regions is enabled.
-There are quite some noteworthy configureable details to this sampler phase:
+There are quite some noteworthy configurable details to this sampler phase:

 ``sampling_distributions``
 ..........................
 New models are drawn from normal distribution.
 The standard deviations are derived from the `highscore` models parameter's standard deviation and scaled by ``scatter_scale`` (see below).
 Optionally, the covariance of model parameters is taken into account by configuring when ``multivariate_normal`` is enabled (default is ``normal`` distribution).
-The distribution is centered around
+The distribution is centred around

 1. ``mean`` of the `highscore` model parameter distributions
 2. a ``random`` model from the `highscore` list or